Blow-up lemmas for sparse graphs: Proof of the degenerate graph RGA lemma

 Let $U_0=\comN_G(v_1,\ldots,v_\ell;\Vmain_i)$, and $U_j=U_{j-1}\setminus\psi_{t_{j+1}}(\Int_j)$ for each $j\ge 1$.
 In the event that $|U_j|\ge\tfrac12|U_{j-1}|$ for each $j$, we have

 for each $j$, where the final inequality is by choice of $\eps$.
-In other words, each $U_{j-1}$ is large enough for the above probabilistic calculation to be valid, so taking a union bound over the $1/\eta$ choices of $j$, we see that with probability at least $1-\eta^{-1}n^{-D-1}$ we have
+In other words, each $U_{j-1}$ is large enough to play the r\^ole of $U$ in~\ref{itm:degen:dag}, so taking a union bound over the $1/\eta$ choices of $j$, we see that with probability at least $1-\eta^{-1}n^{-D-1}$ we have